2 planes collide at Dallas air show, both planes based out Houston

 "The people that are flying in the airshows are volunteers.
 There is a very strict process of training and hours.
 All the pilots are vetted very carefully.
 Many of them have been flying for us for 20, 30 years, or longer.
 What I can tell you, this is not their first rodeo.
 These guys are very well-versed."

-The plane collision is currently under investigation by NTSB and Dallas based agencies.
+The plane collision is currently under investigation by the Federal Aviation Administration and Dallas-based agencies.